wesbarnett/MolecularDynamics.jl/README.md

 First start using the Gmx module:

-    julia> using MolecularDynamicsAnalysis
+    julia> using MolecularDynamics

-    julia> using MolecularDynamicsAnalysis.Gmx
+    julia> using MolecularDynamics.Gmx

 Now here are a few things you can do with "read_gmx".
 Read in an xtc file and save all of the data to various variables: